-Wind Generator vs Solar Panels For Your Boat?
+Wind Generator vs Solar Panels Which is Better For Your Boat?

 I keep my boat on a mooring and want to keep my batteries charged.
 My sailboat has an outboard and my batteries run down on long weekend cruises.
-While cruising, I don't like to have to run my engine so much just to keep my batteries charged.
-Should I get a wind generator or solar panels?
+While cruising, I do not like to run my engine so much just to keep my batteries charged.
+Should I get a wind generator or solar panels for my boat?
 As with the answer to many questions, it depends.
 In this case it depends on where you live or where you cruise, or more accurately on the weather where you live or when you cruise.
 Wind generators need plenty of wind and solar panels need lots of sun.
 The following will give you some of the pros and cons of each.

 The negatives of wind generators are noise produced just by airflow over the blades, the potential danger of rotating blades, and maintenance.
 Generally the noise from wind generators are not that objectionable.
 There is a safety factor concerning wind turbines and the danger from the blades.
 We know of a case where a sailboat with a wind generator spinning pulled into a dock that has very high pilings and the wind generator blades struck the pilings and showered the area with pieces of blades.
 Some wind generators are self-regulating in high winds, while others require shutting down manually and tying off the blades.
 Wind generators are mechanical devices and a certain amount of maintenance is required.

 The positives on solar panels are that solar panels require little maintenance, last 25 years or longer and are completely safe.
 There is no noise factor to contend with and panels can stay out in practically any weather.
-The warranty on Kyocera, Solarex, and Siemens solar panels is now 25 years.
-Uni-Solar panels are practically unbreakable - we saw one Uni-Solar panel that was shot by a pistol and the panel still worked.
-The Uni-Solar panels can be walked on - the panels bend but they still will charge your batteries.
+The output production warranty is typically 25 years. while manufacturing warranty can be 6 month to 1o years.
+Most solar panel manufacturers will not warranty solar panels installed on boats or RV's.
 Solar panels, including charge controller and mounting hardware, are generally less expensive than a wind generator.